 George Lopez Bio

 Lopez is currently on his stand up comedy tour, The Wall World Tour, in arenas across the country.
-He also recently completed his standup comedy tour, The Comedy Get Down, with Charlie Murphy, Eddie Griffin, D.L.
+He also recently completed his standup comedy tour, The Comedy Get Down, with Eddie Griffin, D.L.
 Hughley, and Cedric the Entertainer.
 The comedians also debuted their BET scripted comedy series based on their tour.

 Lopez also recently starred in Lopez on TV Land.
-Starring and produced by Lopez, the series explores how he struggles between his two worlds and crises that are often of his own making.
-The half hour single camera serialized comedy consists of 12 episodes.
+Produced by Lopez, the series explored how he struggled between his two worlds and crises that are often of his own making.
+The half hour single camera serialized comedy aired for two seasons.

 For two seasons Lopez hosted Lopez Tonight, a late-night television talk show on TBS.
 This represented Lopez's return to series television after co-creating, writing, producing, and starring in Warner Bros.
 Television's groundbreaking hit sitcom George Lopez, which ran for six seasons on ABC.
 George Lopez remains a hit with viewers in syndication on both broadcast stations and cable's Nick at Nite, ranking as one of the top-rated shows on the network and among the top five comedies and top 20 weekly programs in syndication.

 In 2015, Lopez was seen in the Lionsgate inspirational drama, Spare Parts.
 Produced by Lopez, the film is based on a true story about four undocumented Mexican-American teenagers from Phoenix who team up to build an underwater robot that wins the national robotics competition.
 In 2014, Lopez starred in the multi-camera ensemble comedy Saint George on FX, which he co-created.